NateEag/nateeag.com/pages/gifts.md

 template: "essay.html.tmpl"
 ---

-Because I have a kind and generous family, every time my birthday and Christmas roll around, I am asked what presents I might like.

-Inevitably, I find myself uncertain until it is too late.

-I hope that this list of things I would not mind receiving will help resolve that problem.
+Here is a list of physical objects I would like to own.

 Some of these things are obscenely expensive and/or hard to actually buy.
 They are listed because I am tracking things I would in theory like to own, not